robertz/d3desktop/README.md

 ### Installation

 * Clone repository and cd to the directory
-* npm init
+* npm install
 * cd into the app/ directory
-* bower init to download dependencies
+* bower instal to download dependencies

 Permission is hereby granted, free of charge, to any person obtaining a copy